microsoft/PowerToys/doc/devdocs/modules/launcher/architecture.md

 # Architecture

 ## Overview
 `PowerToys Run` is a plugin-based .net core desktop application.
-It is written in WPF using MVVM structural design pattern.
+It is written in WPF using `Model-View-ViewModel (MVVM)` structural design pattern.
 This article provides an overview of `PowerToys Run` architecture and introduces major components in the data flow.

 Note : We refer to base application without plugins as `PowerLauncher`, which matches the name of startup WPF project.